pdare/Everforest-Godot/README.md

 Once you have the source downloaded and extracted you'll have to find the folders listed in `svg-recolor/svgs/icon_paths.txt` and alter the paths there to fit wherever you saved the source files and with whatever version of Godot you're using.
 For example if you saved the source in `C:/Documents` and your source folder is `godot-4.2` then `C:/godot-4.2.1-stable/modules/regex/icons/` would become `C:/Documents/godot-4.2/modules/regex/icons/`
 You'll have to do this for all the file paths in the `icon_paths.txt` file.
 Once you've done that run `main.py` in the `svg-recolor` folder and it will recolor all the icons.
 Once this is done you can rebuild the source and your icons should be recolored. **YOU MUST REBUILD AFTER RUNNING THE SCRIPT OR YOUR ICONS WILL NOT CHANGE.**

-Thanks for using my theme, hope you like it :grin::two_hearts::revolving_hearts::v:
+Thanks for using my theme, hope conversion you like it :grin::two_hearts::revolving_hearts::v: